Your privacy notice vs your app stack: the compliance drift problem

 The tools that cause it

 Drift is almost always an app-stack problem.
-Every tool you connect can introduce a new purpose, a new data flow, or a new third party that should be reflected in your notice and covered by a processor agreement:
+Every tool you connect can introduce a new purpose, a new data flow, or a new third party that should be reflected in your notice — and it’s usually the same tools that need a data processing agreement as well as a mention in the notice:

 - payment and checkout tools;